 - Sciatica or nerve root impingement

 If you have injured your neck or back at work, Domer Law can help you recover full benefits.
-Contact our back and neck injury lawyers today.
-Call 888-353-8384 to schedule a free consultation.
-At Domer Law, we do not collect attorney's fees until you receive your benefits.
+Contact us online or call 888-353-8384 to schedule a free consultation.
+At Domer Law, we do not collect an attorneys’ fee until you receive your benefits.